RatherRude/Elite-Dangerous-AI-Integration/readme.md

     ```sh
     > python .\Chat.py
     ```
    You will be asked if you use openrouter, for your api key and your commander name.
-After the selected whisper model downloaded and initiliazed you will be ready to start talking.
+After the selected whisper model downloaded and initialized you will be ready to start talking.

    ![CLI Startup](screen/cli_startup.png?raw=true "Screen")